mootensai/yii2-enhanced-gii/README.md

 1. Generate migration from your database structure (based on : https://github.com/deesoft/yii2-gii)

 # To Do
-1. Nested set detector & generator -> cancelled, move to -> https://github.com/mootensai/yii2-enhanced-gii-nested (unfinished)
+1. Nested set generator -> on progress in this package
 2. One-page-CRUD template
 3. ~~Generate migrations for tables (like  https://github.com/mdmsoft/yii2-gii)~~
 4. RESTful template